 The Act on the Intelligence Services of the Czech Republic (Act No. 153/1994), the Act on the Security Information Service (civilian counter-intelligence, Act No. 154/1994) and the Act on Military Intelligence (Act.
 No. 289/2005) constitute a legal framework for the activities of intelligence services in the Czech Republic.
 The intelligence services of the Czech Republic (namely the Office for Foreign Relations and Information, the Security Information Service, the Military Intelligence) fall within the responsibility of the Government.
 The Intelligence Activity Committee represents a permanent body of the National Security Council for the management, coordination and control of the intelligence activities.
-The intelligence services are also subject to the control of the Parliament through its Subcommittee for Intelligence Services and two permanently established commissions - the Permanent Commission for the Control of the Military Intelligence and the Permanent Commission for the Control of the Security Information Office.
+The intelligence services are also subject to the control of the Parliament through its Subcommittee for Intelligence Services and two permanently established commissions - the Permanent Commission for the Control of the Military Intelligence.